The leading voice for the crushed stone, ready mixed concrete, sand and gravel, and cement industries' community.

 PACA drives a member-approved strategic plan to increase market share and engages specifiers and owners on the value of concrete in their projects.

 This program provides free continuing education to the design and specifying communities.
-There are currently four courses available, ranging from 30 minutes to 60 minutes focused on the cement, aggregates and concrete industries.
+There are currently four courses available, ranging from 30-60 minutes focused on the cement, aggregates and concrete industries.
 You'll receive a certificate of completion once you pass a quiz.
 The bookmarking feature allows you to leave the course and resume where you left off when you return.

 Aggregate Technical CommunityTom Abbey, Glenn O. Hawbaker, Inc.